 This harks back to their ancestors who spent their days in the Scottish Highlands helping gamekeepers retrieve fowl during a hunt.

 Golden Retrievers also love swimming.

 They rarely feel the cold water because of their coat, making swimming a great exercise for them.
 Many Goldie owners also enjoy swimming with their retrievers.

-Golden Retrievers are renowned for their trainability.
+Golden Retrievers are renowned for their ease of trainability.